Things to See and Do

 The Orchard Café

 Sit back and enjoy views of the orchard as you tuck into locally sourced food.
 Dig into hot, hearty meals inspired by traditional Yorkshire dishes and the history of the priory.
-Monks ate lots of fish so you can expect to find some delicious seafood on our menu.

 There are lighter options too with soups, sandwiches and sweet treats to enjoy along with a hot or a cool drink.
 We recommend trying our original dish, the 'yoastie' (a Yorkshire pudding toastie), for a truly local taste sensation.
 Children's options and high chairs are available.